About Clinic Programs and Externships

 - If references are collected:

-- confirm the name and contact details for at least two references to include in your response to the to the Summer 2023 Mandatory Experiential Application Online Survey (one work and one academic, ideally)
+- confirm the name and contact details for at least two references to include in your response to the 2024-2025 Mandatory Experiential Application Online Survey (one work and one academic, ideally)

-- confirm the name and contact details for at least two references to include in your response to the to the Summer 2023 Mandatory Experiential Application Online Survey (one work and one academic, ideally)
+- confirm the name and contact details for at least two references to include in your response to the 2024-2025 Mandatory Experiential Application Online Survey (one work and one academic, ideally)

 - Follow the instructions outlined in the relevant application fact sheet to submit your grades

-- NOTE: Most clinics do not place much weight on grades but ask for an academic record in order to review your course selection.
+- NOTE: Most clinics do not place much weight on grades but ask for an academic record in order to get a sense of your general academic progress

 - If Interviews are held: